Good and Bad Passwords How-To

 especially obscure foreign languages, as the rewards will not likely

-One of the password crackers today includes a multilingual unabridged
+One of the well known password crackers today includes a multilingual unabridged

 Portugese are not included; this leaves out the two most populous countries

 in the world and all of Central and South America.
-Arabic and Farsi were
+Arabic and Farsi are

 also missing.
 Still it's a good

 indication where cracking tools are going.
-Afrikaans was included, as
+Afrikaans is included, as

 Any word and all the mechanical transformations that can be